 4.3.1 All investigations will follow best professional practice and legal requirements.
-As part of the investigation process, perpetrators will wherever possible be formally interviewed under the Police and Criminal Evidence Act 1984, be given the opportunity to establish a statutory defence, and have the opportunity to give an explanation or make any additional comments about the allegations.
-Evidence will be gathered and used in accordance with the Criminal Procedure and Investigations Act 1996 and not kept for longer than required under the Act's code of practise.
+Where necessary as part of the investigation process (for example, where formal legal action is possible), the party responsible for the breach may be formally interviewed under the Police and Criminal Evidence Act 1984, be given the opportunity to establish a statutory defence, and have the opportunity to give an explanation or make any additional comments about the allegations.
+Evidence will be gathered and used in accordance with the Criminal Procedure and Investigations Act 1996 and not kept for longer than required under the Act's code of practice.